 And to be honest, I kind of like them both, as I said, I’m not sponsored by either one of them so I’ll say what I want.
 And that’s, that’s my personal view of both of the livestream providers.

-So I’m just going to check on the comments now, Jade starr.
+I’m just going to check on the comments now, Jade starr.
 Hey, good to see you here.
 Desiree.
 Hey, Desiree.
 Nice to see you here.
 Desiree’s another great, you know, StreamYard trainer and she does lots of great tutorials on StreamYard.
-So good to see you here.
+Good to see you here.

 Jade Starr said, ‘Ecamm is more like OBS for Mac’ and I would have to agree with that, but we know my feelings about OBS.
 OBS and I just struggle.
 We don’t have a good relationship, but Ecamm Live and I think we’re in a good place where I use them all the time.